Favorite Books of 2021

 The Organ Thieves by Chip Jones

 A well-known journalist, Chip Jones writes like one in his book The Organ Thieves.
 The field of true-crime books owes much to Capote's In Cold Blood, but Jones isn't going for that.
 In May 1968, Bruce Tucker (an African-American factory worker) failed to come home.
-When family and friends finally get worried they find that Ticker had been taken to the Medical College of Virginia and died.
+When family and friends finally get worried they find that Tucker had been taken to the Medical College of Virginia and died.
 However, his heart and kidneys were unaccounted for.
 This is the story.
 Chip Jones investigates this tragedy and the medical and racial implications of how society allowed for this sort of stealing.
 He doesn't let authorial asides interrupt the narrative and allows the events themselves to speak for themselves, to have his audience see the horror of this harrowing tale for themselves.

 Buy a copy at The Bookshop